Sean Kerly: Biography

 At the 1984 Summer Olympics in Los Angeles, he helped Great Britain secure the bronze medal.
 Kerly scored the winning goal in the bronze medal match in LA against Australia (3-2).
 The success is attributed as having revived interest in hockey in Britain.
+Later that year he was part of the bronze medal winning Great Britain team that competed at the 1984 Men's Hockey Champions Trophy, in Karachi, Pakistan.

 Two years later, at the 1986 Men's Hockey World Cup, Britain won the silver medal on home ground in London, with Kerly scoring four goals in the tournament.

-After scoring a hat-trick against Pakistan in the 1987 Men's Hockey Champions Trophy and eight goals in one game during the 1987 European Club Cup he entered the 1988 Olympics as a well known name in Britain.
-In 1988, he was a member of the gold medal winning Great Britain and Northern Ireland squad at the 1988 Summer Olympics in Seoul.
-He scored a hat-trick in the semi-final against Australia before Britain defeated West Germany 3-1 in the final, with Kerly scoring once and Imran Sherwani twice.
+After scoring a hat-trick against Pakistan in the 1987 Men's Hockey Champions Trophy and eight goals in one game during the 1987 European Club Cup he entered the 1988 Olympics as a well-known name in Britain.
+In 1988, he was a member of the gold medal-winning Great Britain and Northern Ireland squad at the 1988 Summer Olympics in Seoul.
+He scored a hat-trick in the semi-final against Australia before Britain defeated West Germany 3–1 in the final, with Kerly scoring once and Imran Sherwani twice.

+Still at Southgate, he represented England at the 1990 Men's Hockey World Cup but made a surprise transfer to Canterbury Hockey Club for the 1991/92 season.
+He then represented Great Britain for the third time at the Olympics, participating at the 1992 Olympic Games in Barcelona.

 Since retirement, he has also been involved in commentary for international hockey coverage on national television.